Rox win on wild pitch in 11th; Texas’ 13th road loss in row

 DENVER (AP) — Ryan McMahon scored on Brett Martin’s wild pitch in the 11th inning and the Colorado Rockies beat Texas 3-2 Tuesday night, the Rangers’ 13th straight road loss.

-McMahon started the inning on second base, moved to third on a groundout and raced home when Martin (0-2) bounced a pitch to Brendan Rodgers.
+McMahon started the inning on second base, moved to third on a groundout and raced home when Martin (0-2) bounced a pitch to Brendan Rodgers that got away from catcher Jonah Heim.

+“I don’t think it was a mistake on Brett.
+He was trying to bury that slider,” Rangers manager Chris Woodward said.
+“He threw it in the right spot, maybe got a little too far in front of the plate.
+It’s a ball Jonah would tell you he’d like to block.
+It kicked away.”

 Texas has lost seven in a row overall.